isomerpages/nlb-reference/_science-tech-technology/occupational-safety-and-health-resource-guide.md

 _Closed on Public Holidays._ <br>
 _Closed at 5.00 pm on eves of Christmas, New Year and Chinese New Year._ <br>

+In addition, the [Singapore Standards Online Collection](https://eresources.nlb.gov.sg/Main/Browse/Resource/1325) is accessible via any Multimedia Stations in NLB's libraries.
+The online collection of more than 900 Singapore Standards is available in full-text in this database, except those standards with copyright restrictions for e-circulation.

 ### <u>Accessing National Library Board Singapore Resources</u>